crispcbk/picasawebuploader/README.md

 picasawebuploader
 =================

-A script that uploads photos to Google+ / Picasa Web Albums Original written by Jackpal, see: https://github.com/jackpal/picasawebuploader
+A script that uploads photos to Google+ / Picasa Web Albums.
+The original script written by Jackpal, see: https://github.com/jackpal/picasawebuploader

+Features:
 + Resizes large images to be less than the free limit (2048 x 2048)
 + Uploads all directories under a given directory
 + Restartable